-In the process, the polyphosphate forms a protective coating on the metallic plumbing and components your water passes through – including service lines, household plumbing, dishwashers, washing machines, water heaters, and so on.
-The coating / liner from the polyphosphate also helps keep corrosion elements in water from dissolving some of the metals in plumbing systems.
-This reduces the potential of elevated levels of dangerous metals such as lead and copper levels in the water coming from your plumbing.
+It forms a protective coating of insoluble mineral scale on the inside of service lines, household plumbing, dishwashers, washing machines, water heaters, etc. And it works to stabilize water quality and minimize color, scale, deposits, corrosion, and chlorine demand in water treatment.
+The coating also serves as a liner that keeps corrosion elements in water from dissolving some of the metals in plumbing systems.
+As a result, lead and copper levels in the water will remain low.